pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

     aoi = system_multiarray.get_aoi(solar_zenith=30, solar_azimuth=180)
     print(aoi)

-Note that when the PV system includes more than one array, the output of :py:meth:`~pvlib.pvsystem.PVSystem.get_aoi` is a *tuple* with the order of the elements corresponding to the order of the arrays.
-If the AOI is desired for a specific array, :py:meth:`~pvlib.pvsystem.Array.get_aoi` returns the AOI for the array represented by the method's object.
+Note that when the PV system includes more than one array, the output of the `PVSystem` method :py:meth:`~pvlib.pvsystem.PVSystem.get_aoi` is a *tuple* with the order of the elements corresponding to the order of the arrays.
+If the AOI is desired for a specific array, the `Array` method :py:meth:`~pvlib.pvsystem.Array.get_aoi` returns the AOI for the specific array.

 .. ipython:: python